 Sustainable practices that emit fewer greenhouse gases

 More and more American companies are adopting an eco-friendly mindset and sustainability programs as pressure mounts for the private sector to embrace corporate social responsibility.
 The United States freight industry has the power to affect the entire supply chain.
 Meeting sustainability goals starts with truck drivers, who have a unique opportunity to help the environment and create positive change through their behavior.
-Given the trucking industry’s immensely un-green impact on the planet, it’s high time for logistics worker to engage in sustainability practices.
+Given the trucking industry’s immensely un-green impact on the planet, it’s high time for logistics workers to engage in sustainability practices.